-Overview of federal legislation that impacts adopted people in the United States.
-Legislation pending in individual states is here.
+Overview of federal legislation introduced in the 118th Congress that may directly or indirectly impact adopted people in the United States.
+State legislative summaries are available here.

 KEY: Support | Neutral | Oppose | Impacts intercountry adoptees